LLC Certificates: What You Need to Know

 The secretary generally signs each certificate.
 A witness or second officer's signature is also appropriate.
 The LLC's operating agreement can list the members who are allowed to sign official documents on the LLC's behalf.
 You don't need to have the certificates notarized.

 Give the original certificate to the member; it serves as proof of ownership.
 Make a copy of the certificate for your LLC's records; keep copies of all membership certificates together.
 Usually, member certificates are issued at the formation of the LLC.
 If significant changes to membership happen, you might destroy old certificates and create new ones for everyone.

 If you need help with LLC certificates, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.